jackSydenhamRMIT/Carer-Manager-Plus-Admin-Portal/README.md

 our collaboration with Carer Manager Plus Pty Ltd.

 The final technical report, along with all progressive presentations and agile documentation from our team are available.
-NOTE: Presentation slides and final presentation must be downloaded
+NOTE: Presentation slides and final presentation must be downloaded.